zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 });
 ```

-As it stands now, the above won't do what we want. `finalResult` won't actually be a fully resolved value, it'd instead be a Promise.
+As it stands now, the above won't do what we want. `finalResult` won't actually be a fully resolved value, it will instead be a Promise.
 To get the intended result, we'd need to do

 ```javascript
 doSomething().then(result) {